 The dairy uses a contract heifer grower to raise animals from approximately 4 months of age.
 They return to the farm after being diagnosed pregnant at least 60 days.

 One of the main objectives for the Marshak Dairy is to provide a laboratory for teaching students on topics related to cow healthcare, preventive medicine, nutrition and food safety.
 In addition to veterinary students, high school, college and veterinary technician students spend time at the dairy in various capacities.
 The dairy is available to students and instructors of varying capacities.
+People interested in using the dairy as part of their curriculum should contact Rob Heslep, Marshak Dairy director.

 Providing an easily accessible working dairy farm for research trials is the Marshak Dairy’s other main objective.